IBM-Cloud/terraform-provider-ibm/website/docs/r/is_instance_template.html.markdown

 ## Argument reference
 Review the argument references that you can specify for your resource.
+- availability_policy - (Optional, List) The availability policy to use for this virtual server instance

+  Nested scheme for `availability_policy`:
+  - `host_failure`- (Optional, Forces new resource, String) The action to perform if the compute host experiences a failure.
+    - `restart` - Automatically restart the virtual server instance after host failure
+    - `stop` -  Leave the virtual server instance stopped after host failure
 - `boot_volume` - (Optional, List) A nested block describes the boot volume configuration for the template.

   Nested scheme for `boot_volume`: